Mobile Apps FAQ¶

 Post IDis used to fetch

-Channel namefrom the server after the push notification is received on the device.
+Channel namefrom the workspace after the push notification is received on the device.

 How can I use ID-Only push notifications to protect notification content from being exposed to third-party services?¶

 When it comes to mobile data privacy, many organizations prioritize secure handling of messaging data, particularly when it may contain mission-critical or proprietary information.
 These organizations may have concerns about using mobile notifications because data must pass through third-party entities like Apple Push Notification Service (APNS) or Google Firebase Cloud Messaging (FCM) before it reaches a device.
 This poses a potential risk for organizations that operate under strict compliance requirements and cannot expose message data to external entities.

 To solve this, we offer an option for greater protection for Mattermost push notification message data by only sending a unique message ID in the notification payload rather than the full message data.
 Once the device receives the ID, it then fetches the message content directly from Mattermost and displays the notification per usual.
 External entities, such as APNS and FCM, handle only the ID and are unable to read any part of the message itself.

 If your organization has strict privacy or compliance needs, the ID-Only Push Notification setting offers a high level of privacy while still allowing your team members to benefit from mobile push notifications.

 What are my options for securing the mobile apps?¶